 The functional sets that have the largest number of upregulated GO-term sets were those related to DNA and RNA processes and metabolism, the cell cycle and protein processes, and were mainly found in unicellular phylostrata.
 However, gene sets involved in signalling and amino acid, ion and lipid metabolism were strongly downregulated in these phylostrata.
 However, strong signals of these functions faded in newer phylostrata, and were not present in mammalian phylostrata.

-Contrarily, gene sets involved in defence and cell adhesion, communication and differentiation that show a differential expression are concentrated in genes emerged in early metazoan genes, but not in unicellular phylostrata.
+Contrarily, gene sets involved in defence and cell adhesion, communication and differentiation that show differential expression are concentrated in genes emerged in early metazoan genes, but not in unicellular phylostrata.